Customer Management

 3. Transact - Process payments on behalf of the customer

-4. Update - Update customer details as needed (future)
+4. Update - Update customer details as needed (e.g., add missing email for KYC)

 5. Retrieve - Query customer information at any time